kkabala/MarketCheckoutComponent/README.md

 	- The library should not use any external storage/interaction sources (like db, file, web service)
 	- The library should be created using TDD approach

-	- OPTIONAL: Create rest web api which exposes adding products & checkout functionalities
+	- OPTIONAL: Create web api which exposes adding products & checkout functionalities.
+Don't forget to create discounts from discount rules created in the previous step (with any values you like).